 \begin{definition} For some $d, n \geq 1$, the graph $G(V,E)$ is a \emph{($d$+1)-lateration graph} if there exists a permutation of the points, $\{\pi(1), \pi(2), \ldots, \pi(n)\}$, such that the edges of the sub-graph ${\pi(1), \ldots, \pi(d+1)}$ form a complete graph, and each successive point $\pi(j)$ for $j \geq d+2$ is connected to $d+1$ points in the set $\{\pi(1), \ldots, \pi(j-1)\}$.
 This permutation of the points, $\pi$, is called a \emph{$(d+1)$-lateration ordering}. \end{definition}

 It is shown in \cite{zhu} that if a sensor network graph contains a spanning $(d+1)$-lateration graph and the points are in general position, then it is uniquely localizable.
-Zhu et al.\ \cite{zhu} provide a rigorous proof, which is based on the intuitive concept that a complete graph of $d+1$ points in general position can be always uniquely localized, and any point connected to $d+1$ uniquely localized points can be also uniquely localized.
+Zhu et al.\ \cite{zhu} provide a rigorous proof, which is based on the intuitive concept that given $d+1$ points in general position forming a complete graph, the locations of the points can be always be uniquely determined, and the location of any point connected to $d+1$ points with known locations can also be determined.